New Dragon Gate Inn: Plot

 Rebel leader Chow arrives and is re-united with Mo-yan.
 They plan to cross the border with the children but the bad weather delays their departure.
-Furthermore, Jade takes a liking to Chow and resolves to get him for herself, also has in mind the reward offered for his capture.
-Things are made even more complicated when East Factory officials led by Cha arrive at the inn posing as merchants.
+Furthermore, Jade takes a liking to Chow and resolves to get him for herself and is also attracted by the reward offered for his capture.
+Things are made even more complicated when Eastern Depot officials led by Cha arrive at the inn posing as merchants.
 The scene is set for a vicious battle of bodies and wits between both sides, with Jade trying to keep the peace and getting every advantage, monetary or otherwise, that she can get out of it.
-Meanwhile, the bulk of the East Factory forces, led by eunuch Tsao himself, are on their way to the inn.
+Meanwhile, the bulk of the Eastern Depot forces, led by eunuch Tsao himself, are on their way to the inn.

-Chow believes that, like most den of thieves, the inn has a secret passage through which his comrades can escape.
+Chow believes that, like most dens of thieves, the inn has a secret passage through which his comrades can escape.
 Jade agrees to show them the passage if Chow will sleep with her.
 He agrees if they marry first.
-Jade, a practical girl, is rather surprised at having to marry for a one-night stand but proceeds anyway, with Cha acting as host for the wedding.
+Jade, a practical woman, is rather surprised at having to marry for a one-night stand but proceeds anyway, with Cha acting as host for the wedding.
 The heart-broken Mo-yan drowns her sorrows in drink.

 The growing tension inside the inn breaks out into open battle when Cha and his men realise that the rebels want to use the secret passage to escape.
-The fight that follows results in the deaths of all the Dong Chang at the inn and most of the rebels and brigand hosts.
+The fight that follows results in the deaths of all the Eastern Depot soldiers at the inn and most of the rebels and brigand hosts.
 Mo-yan herself is seriously injured.

 Tsao and his army arrives and lays siege to the inn.
 Inside there is only a handful of survivors: Jade, Chow, Mo-yan, Dao the cook, and the children.
 They escape through the passage, but a loose ribbon gives them away and Tsao himself sets off in pursuit.

 A vicious one-on-three battle amidst a desert storm as Tsao fights Jade, Chow and Mo-yan.
 Weakened by her wounds, Mo-yan perishes in quicksand.
 Just as Tsao is about to finish off Jade and Chow, Dao suddenly appears and takes him on with his carving knife.
 He carves away at Tsao, leaving the warlord with a skeletal arm and leg.
 Chow then moves in for the kill and Tsao is finished.

 Chow and the children make their way to the border.
-Realising how much Chow meant to her, Jade and Dao decide to follow Chow after burning down the infamous inn.
+Realising how much Chow means to her, Jade, accompanied by Dao, decides to follow him after burning down the infamous inn.